asiLukas/Initter/README.md

 # Small social app made with Python, Django

-### This project is in early development and isn't meant for production.
 If you want to run this project you need to have Python 3 and installed requirements

 ` pip install -r requirements.txt `